netrome/MeetupTobiiSthlmAI/Presentation/script.md

 This was the situation Ian Goodfellow was in four years ago.
 He found out the very same night that his idea worked.
 Now, four years later we know that what he did that night drastically changed the landscape of unsupervised learning.

 # 4. Subject/agenda
-This talk is called "The pecularities of training GANs".
+This talk is called "The pecularities of training GANs", and I am Mårten Nilsson.

 ## Title slide